mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

 >[!CAUTION]
 >
 >We do not guarantee that all linked elements will be copied to the destination sandbox.
 We strongly recommend that you perform a thorough check before publishing the journey.
-This will allow you to idenity any potential missing object.
+This will allow you to identify any potential missing object.

 The copied objects in the target sandbox are unique and there is no risk of overwriting existing elements.
 Both the journey and any messages inside the journey are brought over in draft mode.
 This allows you to perform a thorough validation before publication on the target sandbox.
 The copy process only copies over the metadata about the journey and the objects in that Journey.
 No profile or dataset data is being copied as part of this process.